Ignite-Laboratories/Enigmaneering/enigma1/E1 - Temporal Analysis.md

     "What's the point!!?"

-You scream into the cosmic void - as if that heartless glob could even answer back - the tension having driven you mad
+You scream into the cosmic void as the tension drives you mad - as if that heartless glob could even answer you back...

 _...But wait!_  There's something unusual about that little light of yours...it almost dances with your now racing heartbeat!!
 Sometimes a little faster, sometimes slower.
 Why didn't you notice that before!?
 Feverishly, you